-UN criticizes Israel over soldier's 'lenient' sentence
+Israeli soldier’s ‘lenient’ sentence criticized by UN Commissioner | CNN

 The case against Azaria has divided opinion among the Israeli public, politicians and members of the military, and focused attention on the military’s code of ethics.

 The incident took place while Azaria was serving in Hebron, a largely Palestinian city in the West Bank with a small population of Israeli settlers.
-The Israeli soldier who had been attacked suffered a minor injury.

-According to the Israel Defense Forces, Azaria arrived at the scene approximately 11 minutes after the attack, cocked his rifle and shot Sharif in the head, killing him.

-Azaria denied the charges against him, but a three-member panel of military judges was unanimous in finding him guilty of manslaughter and improper conduct.
+The Is